saintpeas/algo_dev_analysis/README.md

 ## Overview

-This application implements a playlist manager using a singly linked list data structure.
-Users can:
+The singly linked list is implemented with a Song struct, containing title, artist, and a next pointer.
+The Playlist class manages the list with:
-- Add songs to the end of the playlist
+- addSong: Adds a new song to the end by traversing to the last node.
-- Remove songs by their title
-- Display the entire playlist in sequence
+- removeSong: Removes a song by title, adjusting pointers and freeing memory.
+- displayPlaylist: Iterates through the list to print song details.
+- Destructor: Frees all nodes to prevent memory leaks.

 ## Code Sample